benoitrazet/swanky/CONTRIBUTING.md

 #### Crate Layout

-All crates should (note: as of this writing, this isn't true):
+Crates must

-* live in the `crates/` directory.
-If the crate lives in a subdirectory of the `crates/` directory, the directory structure must match the name of the crate (to make it easy to find the crate).
+* live in the `core/` or `edge/` directory.
+The directory structure must match the name of the crate (to make it easy to find the crate).
 For example `swanky-ot-kos` might live in `crates/ot-kos` or `crates/ot/kos`, but it shouldn't live in `crates/kos`.
 * be named starting with the `swanky-` prefix.
 This makes it easy to determine which crates come from Swanky, and which crates are external dependencies.

 ### Documentation